harp-tech/protocol/Device.md

 An array of 25 bytes that should contain the device name.
 The last, and unused, bytes must be equal to 0.
 This register is non-volatile.
 The device will reset if this register is written to.

+The default value of this register, if not implemented, is `0` (ZERO).

 #### **`R_SERIAL_NUMBER` (U16) – Device's serial number**